TankSlayer1337/dotnet-web-app-ecs-fargate/README.md

 This document lists the steps and configurations taken to produce this project.

-## Project Setup Steps
+## Reproduce this Project - Step by Step
 Prerequisites: [Docker Desktop](https://www.docker.com/products/docker-desktop/), [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html), Visual Studio, locally configured AWS credentials, a CDK Bootstrapped environment (in this project, eu-north-1 Stockholm is used).

 1. Create GitHub repository with [Visual Studio gitignore](https://github.com/github/gitignore/blob/main/VisualStudio.gitignore) and README.

 2. Create infra directory.
 Run `cdk init app --language=typescript` in the infra directory.

 3. Create src directory.
 Inside of the src directory, create a new ASP.NET Core project using Visual Studio.
 Here, the ASP.NET Core Web API template was used.
+Make sure to deselect the "Configure for HTTPS" option.
 This creates the classic WeatherApp.

 4. In the src directory, run `docker init`.
 Follow the prompts.